WhatIsThisMovie — AI Movie Finder

 How long should my plot prompt be?

 A good target is 3-6 sentences (roughly 80-180 words).
-Cover protagonist goal, central conflict, key turning point, and ending outcome first; if needed, add 1-2 distinctive events after that.
+Cover protagonist goal, central conflict, key turning point, and ending outcome first; if you have more details, add 1-2 distinctive events after that.
+Using cause-and-effect sentence structures helps the model understand character motivations and plot logic more clearly.
+Avoid overly vague descriptions like "it felt like a classic thriller"—be specific about what made it distinctive.

 Can I include spoilers and ending details?

-Yes, and for plot matching you usually should.
-Ending direction, reversal type, and who wins/loses are high-signal clues that narrow candidates much faster than broad genre descriptions.
+Yes, and for plot-based identification you usually should.
+Ending direction, reversal type, and who wins or loses are high-signal clues that narrow candidates much faster than broad genre descriptions.
+Do not hesitate to share every twist and ending detail you remember—these are extremely valuable to the recognition model.
+In fact, plot-level information is often far more distinctive than vague references like "it starred a famous actor."

 What if several results still look similar?

-Compare the top 3 overlap points, then add one exclusion clue: a specific profession, location, event order, or final-scene detail.
-A second pass with that extra signal usually separates close matches clearly.
+Compare the top 3 candidates' overlap points, identify their key differences, then add exclusion clues.
+For example: a specific profession (doctor, lawyer, agent), location (hospital, courtroom, space station), event sequence, or final-scene detail.
+A second search with that extra signal usually separates close matches clearly.
+If difficulty persists, try reframing your description from a different narrative angle.

 Do I need actor names for accurate results?

-Usually no. Plot structure, relationship dynamics, and key events are often enough to identify the title.
+Usually no. Plot structure, relationship dynamics, and key events are often sufficient as recognition anchors.
 Actor or character names are helpful bonus signals, but not required.
+In fact, over-relying on "a famous star was in it" can sometimes lead to misidentification since actors appear in many films—plot-level information alone is often more distinctive.

 Internal links